valeriocarruba/ZLK-mechanism-for-co-orbital-asteroids-of-terrestrial-planets-/README.md

 # ZLK-mechanism-for-co-orbital-asteroids-of-terrestrial-planets-

+This repository provides code and data accompanying the paper:

-A repository for the software developed for the CMDA article Co-orbital asteroids of terrestrial planets affected by the von-Zeipel-Lidov-Kozai mechanism.
+Carruba et al. (2026), Co-orbital asteroids of terrestrial planets affected by the von-Zeipel-Lidov-Kozai mechanism, Celestial Mechanics and Dynamical Astronomy (in press).

 We are providing references for three codes:  1) Horizons Orbital Elements Exporter, 2) REBOUND Simulator, 3) ZLK-state classifier.

 # 1) Horizons Orbital Elements Exporter (horizons_query.py)